Throvn/desktop.js/README.md

 We can see:

-- It tries to mimic the same naming convention as React.js's class components (e.g. `render`)
+- It tries to mimic the same naming convention as React.js's class components (e.g. `render`).
-- Built in components start with lower case letters
+- **Built in** components start with lower case letters.
-- Custom components start with upper case letters
+- **Custom** components start with upper case letters.
 - The main entry point is `GUI.render()`.
 Only call it once in your entire app.
-- The `<vStack />` borrows from SwiftUI, which puts all of its children from top to bottom
+- The `<vStack />` borrows from SwiftUI, which puts all of its children from top to bottom.
-- The `$gap` property (prop) is a style prop, applying 10 pixels of space between each of children.
+- The `$gap` property (prop) is a style prop, applying 10 pixels of space between each of the children.

 ### Styling